Infiltration therapies

 Ultrasound-guided facet joint infiltrations

-Ultrasound-guided facet joint infiltration is a common treatment for persistent back pain.
-Wear and tear of the vertebral joints, also known as facet joints, is often a trigger for very localized pain.
-In principle, facet joint infiltration is mainly used on the cervical and lumbar spine, although it is also rarely used on the thoracic spine.
+Ultrasound-guided facet joint injection is a proven treatment for persistent back pain.
+Degeneration of the vertebral joints—also known as facet joints—is often a cause of severe, localized pain.
+In general, facet joint injections are primarily used on the cervical and lumbar spine; however, they are rarely used on the thoracic spine as well.

 Procedure